Ron Thornton (visual effects designer): Legacy

 Thornton has been described as a visionary and an "amazing creative force".
 His approach to his work was, "[D]on't tell us we can't do that, we'll find a way."

 Designer Luc Mayrand described his time working with Thornton on Babylon 5, "Ron and Foundation were fantastic..., and he, Paul, Mojo, and John Teska were way ahead of the curve in doing effects for tv.
 Ultimately, Ron's eye (and his team's) was incredible in determining the best final shape and color, plus the cinematography that went with the ships."

 In addition to revolutionising the way that visual effects were achieved for television series, Thornton contributed to many significant science fiction series in both the UK and in North America.
 His work popularised the use of LightWave 3D software, which was to become regarded an industry standard.
 Thornton was a pioneer in the industry moving from expensive mainframe-based equipment to more affordable hardware and software.
 This enabled many self-taught and amateur artists to enter the field, with many being mentored by Thornton.

-Many significant visual effects artists were mentored by Thornton at Foundation, such as Adam "Mojo" Lebowitz, John Teska and Emile Smith, who would each go on to work as visual effects supervisors on prominent series, such as the 2004 Battlestar Galactica series.
+Many significant visual effects artists were led or mentored by Thornton at Foundation, such as Adam "Mojo" Lebowitz, John Teska and Emile Smith, who would each go on to work as visual effects supervisors on prominent series, such as the 2004 Battlestar Galactica series.